python-pillow/Pillow/docs/handbook/tutorial.rst

     im = Image.merge("RGB", (b, g, r))

 Note that for a single-band image, :py:meth:`~PIL.Image.Image.split` returns the image itself.
-To work with individual colour bands, you may want to convert the image to “RGB” first.
+To work with individual color bands, you may want to convert the image to “RGB” first.

 Geometrical transforms